Checkmate in 4 moves! Isn’t that sound wonderful, completely demolishing your opponent in a total of 4 moves? But is it even possible?

 Yes, it is one of the most simple yet stunning checkmate tricks of all time.
 A set of white player moves that result in checkmate in 4 moves known as Scholars Mate.

-Scholars mate is one of the fastest checkmates in the book.
-Offen is called 4-move checkmate, and it’s pretty tricky to detect.
+Scholars Mate is one of the fastest checkmates in the book.
+Offen it is called 4-move checkmate, and it’s pretty tricky to detect.

 Scholar’s mate is based on the fact that at the beginning of the game, the f-pawn is significantly weak compared to the others pawns because King is his only defender.
 White Queen and bishop take advantage of the situation and deliver a coordinated checkmate.